504 plan

 Theme

-A recurring idea or underlying message in a literary text.
+A theme is a recurring idea or underlying message in a literary text.

 Think aloud